 Policy: Adopted a retailer safer chemicals policy

 Through Eco-Scale, the first cleaning product standard of any retailer, all ingredients in all household cleaning products sold at Whole Foods Market are evaluated for safety, among other attributes, and the products are rated red, orange, yellow, or green.
 Red-rated products are not allowed to be sold at Whole Foods Market, because they contain any of 52 banned ingredients that were identified through these evaluations.
 Orange-rated products are not allowed to contain these 52 ingredients.
-A total of 134 chemicals have been banned in “yellow” rated products and 326 have been banned in “green” rated products.
-Note that the number of chemicals banned are current as of 2017.
+A total of 134 chemicals have been banned in “yellow” rated products, and 326 have been banned in “green” rated products.
+Note that the number of chemicals banned are current as of 2017; Whole Foods Market staff mentioned there were no substantive additions in 2018 and has not provided an update so far in 2019.
 As of April 2013, Whole Foods Market had reviewed more than 500 ingredients in the household cleaning products sold in its stores.
-In 2019, it appears that Whole Foods will still maintain the tiered list of banned ingredients behind the scenes, but for purposes of consumer materials, the company plans to combine the tiers into one list of unacceptable ingredients.
-Whole Foods Market also expects to ban additional ingredients in 2019.
+In 2020, Whole Foods Market plans to complete its update of this standard and rebrand it as “Quality Standards for Household Cleaning Products.”
+While the company plans to combine the tiers into one public-facing list of unacceptable ingredients, it is unclear if Whole Foods will still maintain the tiered list of banned ingredients behind the scenes.
+In September 2019, the company stated that its goal “is to eliminate as many of the orange tiered ingredients as possible in all household cleaning products.”

-For body care, Whole Foods Market evaluates “the quality of personal care products in terms of ingredients, experience, and efficacy” and has prohibited more than 100 ingredients, some potentially harmful, in all body care products it sells.
+For body care, Whole Foods Market evaluates “the quality of personal care products in terms of ingredients, experience, and efficacy” and has prohibited more than 100 ingredients, some potentially harmful, in all body care products that it sells.
+In 2019, the company added 15 chemicals in the class of per- and polyfluoroalkyl substances (PFAS), as well as octinoxate (octyl methoxycinnamate), to the list of prohibited ingredients.
 The company also has a more stringent standard called “Premium Body Care” that prohibits more than 400 ingredients.
 Since June 2012, Whole Foods Market has required personal care products with an “organic” label to be certified organic.

 Whole Foods Market has some policies related to chemicals in packaging.
-As related to BPA in can linings: the company “is committed to minimizing the use of BPA in canned goods where functional alternatives exist” and is working with its suppliers on alternatives.
-Previously, Whole Foods Market has stated that the company does not accept “any new canned items with BPA in the lining material.”
+In December 2018, in response to the Mind the Store/Toxic-Free Future report discussing the results of testing grocery store food packaging for likely treatment with PFAS, the company announced: “…we have removed all prepared foods and bakery packaging highlighted in the report.
+We’re actively working with our suppliers to find and scale new compostable packaging options.”
+We hope Whole Foods Market will take the next step and be the first American grocery chain to make a public commitment to ban PFAS in all food contact materials while ensuring that substitutes are safe and disclose its timeline for doing so.
+As related to BPA in can linings, the company “is committed to minimizing the use of BPA in canned goods where functional alternatives exist” and is working with its suppliers on alternatives.
+Previously, Whole Foods Market had stated that the company does not accept “any new canned items with BPA in the lining material.”

 Whole Foods Market has policies related to its operations.
 In 2017, staff stated that in constructing stores, the company uses safer materials, such as laminates, paint, and carpeting and that the soap provided in store bathrooms meets Premium Body Care standards.
 In 2012, the company reported switching to DEHP-free vinyl gloves and BPA-free scale labels and cash register tapes.
+In 2019, it reported that all of its cash register tapes were phenol-free and are utilizing Pergafast and the less preferable ascorbic acid as alternatives (because of short supplies of phenol-free paper).
 In 2008, Whole Foods Market discontinued single-use plastic grocery bags at checkouts.
-Staff also noted in 2017 that the company is in the process of ensuring cleaning products used in “back of house” are certified to either the orange level of Eco-Scale or Green Seal’s standards.
+Staff also noted in 2017 that the company was in the process of ensuring cleaning products used in “back of house” are certified to either the orange level of Eco-Scale or Green Seal’s standards.
+In September 2019, staff reported that the company is working with UL Everclean to assess the chemicals approved for use in stores.

-Whole Foods Market does not have a publicly available Manufacturing Restricted Substance List (MRSL) and the company has not set public quantifiable goals for reducing and eliminating chemicals of high concern.
+Whole Foods Market has not set public quantifiable goals for reducing and eliminating CHCs and does not have a publicly available manufacturing restricted substance list (MRSL).
 It is not clear if the policy applies to stores outside the U.S.

 Oversight: Established management responsibilities and incentives

-Whole Foods Market does not appear to ensure board-level engagement in its chemical policy or offer financial incentives for senior management to implement safer chemical policies.
+Whole Foods Market does not appear to offer financial incentives for senior management to implement its safer chemicals policy.

 Accountability: Ensures supply chain accountability

-Whole Foods Market requires suppliers with products labeled “paraben free” to “provide testing results from … raw material suppliers [that] supports this claim” but does not specifically require this testing in third-party approved laboratories.
+The company does not appear to formally require suppliers to conduct testing in third-party laboratories and provide results to the retailer.
+Whole Foods Market requires suppliers with products labeled “paraben free” to “provide testing results from … raw material suppliers [that] supports this claim” but does not specifically require this testing in third-party laboratories.
 The company also requires body care and cleaning products that are labeled as “organic” to have third-party certification to that standard, but it’s unclear if the certification involves testing.
+For these reasons, we are awarding partial credit for the third-party testing component.

 Disclosure: Requires suppliers to report use of chemicals in products to retailer

-For example: in a letter to suppliers dated February 1, 2016, Whole Foods Market confirmed that it was banning certain chemicals – e.g. formaldehyde-releasing preservatives and oxybenzone – from its Baseline Body Care Quality Standards, effective January 1, 2017.
+For example, in a letter to suppliers dated February 1, 2016, Whole Foods Market confirmed that it was banning certain chemicals – e.g., formaldehyde-releasing preservatives and oxybenzone – from products meeting its Baseline Body Care Quality Standards, effective January 1, 2017.
 The company stated: “These ingredients are found in a small percentage of our body care products.
 Growing concerns about the safety and environmental impact of these ingredients have led us to re-evaluate them, and we have determined that they are no longer acceptable to our Baseline Body Care Quality Standards.”
 Whole Foods Market told its suppliers the company preferred to keep selling their products but would do so only if the product was reformulated to be compliant.
 In 2018, Whole Foods Market staff confirmed that 0% of the company’s products contain the sunscreen chemical benzophenone (benzophenone-3 is another name for oxybenzone).
+According to a recent press release, in April 2019 Whole Foods became the first retailer to stop selling body care and sunscreen products in the U.S. containing octinoxate (octyl methoxycinnamate).
+Whole Foods Market staff also reported in September 2019 that the company added 15 PFAS to the list of ingredients banned in all body care products sold by the retailer.

-Note: Whole Foods Market had made progress on removing BPA from products other than packaging prior to 2015.
+Note: Whole Foods Market had made progress on removing BPA from products other than packaging before 2015.
 The company switched to using DEHP-free vinyl gloves in the supply realm, as reported in its 2012 Green Mission report.
 Additionally, in 2008, Premium Body Care standards were launched with 277 banned ingredients.
-Currently, there are 471 banned ingredients, and Whole Foods Market has approved more than 4,000 products to meet this standard.
+As of 2017, there were 471 banned ingredients, and Whole Foods Market has approved more than 4,000 products to meet this standard.

 Safer Alternatives: Evaluates safer alternatives, avoids regrettable substitutes